raksonibs/rbook/ch2.md

 Figure 2.3 Source: Oskar Niburski               Figure 2.4 Source: Oskar Niburski

-It is clear that React is a head and shoulders above the others in terms of benchmarking, and although usually is only a few ms off the raw implementation, it sometimes beats it.
+It is clear that React is a head and shoulders above the others in terms of speed, and usually is only a few ms off the raw implementation, which surprisingly it sometimes beats.

-Comparing the two in terms of download size, despite React’s speed, it is a much larger file size as a whole (~1.8MB).
+Comparing the two in terms of download size, despite React’s speed, React is a much larger file size as a whole (~1.8MB).
 Angular is only 50KB.
-Yet if we only use the View layer in React, and not the entire application, it’s size is much more reasonable at 26KB.
+Yet if we only used the View layer in React, and not the entire application, it’s size is more reasonable at 26KB.

 What about real time rendering of UI elements, is React faster?
 Using our examples we can see how React performs.
-Adding a preformatted tag into the code, at the very top of the html elements, allows us to test each run’s example of how they actually load the individual and changing components.
-With Angular you will see flutter this pre tag on each implementation.
+Adding a preformatted tag into the code, at the very top of the HTML elements, allows us to test each run’s example of how they actually load the individual and changing components.
+With Angular you will see flutter of this pre tag on each implementation.
 The React code however seems aware almost of this formatted tag, and instead works around it.
 It updates everything else except that tag!
+Note this is similar to Ember’s handling of DOM strings.

-This can be explained perhaps in a diagram outlining the lifecycle of a React component.
+The loading of components, tags, and formatting can be explained perhaps in a diagram outlining the average lifecycle of a React component.
 Figure 2.5 Source: Oskar Niburski

 In this diagram, you see that once a component is rendered, it is mounted to the DOM.
 This basically means it is placed in the DOM, with the Virtual DOM tracking the said mounted component.
 The render stage gives back HTML markup, and the cycle continues as the elements on the page changes.
 In Angular, there is no difference tracking explicitly, therefore, it must run the rerender for all components.